 What is a marine fuel water separator?

-Without going into too much detail, a fuel water separator’s main job is to block water starting from the fuel tank of your boat, from entering the sensitive parts of your boat’s engine, causing corrosion and potentially damaging fuel.
+A marine fuel water separator’s main job is to block water starting from the fuel tank of your boat, from entering the sensitive parts of your boat’s engine, causing corrosion and potentially damaging fuel.

 Racor is the leading manufacturer of these types of fuel filters, which due to their construction, also fall into the category of fuel water separators.
 A fuel water separator helps to separate water that may have entered your tank prior to being sucked into the engine.